Arizona State Fairgrounds: WPA Administration Building

 The WPA Administration Building was completed in 1939 in the PWA Moderne style.
-More recently it had been allowed to deteriorate, and was set for demolition in July 2014, before historic preservationists sought to stop the demolition and were granted a temporary restraining order by the Maricopa County Superior Court.
-They were given until April 14, 2016, to raise $120,000 towards preservation of the building.
-They succeeded, on 8 April 2016 the project was awarded a historic preservation grant of $120,000 by the Phoenix City Council and a $80,000 grant by the Phoenix IDA, a provider of private activity bonds for projects that give a public benefit.
+More recently it had been allowed to deteriorate, and was scheduled to be demolished in July 2014.
+This move was protested by historic preservationists.
+They were given a temporary restraining order by the Maricopa County Superior Court in 2014 and given until April 14, 2016, to raise $120,000 towards preservation of the building.
+They succeeded, on 8 April 2016 the project was awarded a historic preservation grant of $120,000 by the Phoenix City Council and a $80,000 grant by the Phoenix IDA.